zephyrproject-rtos/zephyr/samples/bluetooth/peripheral/README.rst

 ************

 * BlueZ running on the host, or
 * A board with BLE support

 Building and Running
 ********************

+This sample can be found under :file:`samples/bluetooth/peripheral` in the Zephyr tree.

 See :ref:`bluetooth setup section <bluetooth_setup>` for details.